Supercolony-net/openbrush-contracts/examples/ownable/README.md

 }
 ```

-4. Inherit the implementation of `IPSP1155` and `Ownable` traits.
+4. Inherit implementations of `IPSP1155` and `Ownable` traits.
 You can customize (override) methods in this `impl` block.

 ```rust
 impl Ownable for PSP1155Struct {}
 impl IPSP1155 for PSP1155Struct {}
 ```

-5. Define constructor to define owner as the contract initiator and your basic version
+5. Define constructor and initialize the owner with the contract initiator.
+Your basic version
-   of `IPSP1155` contract is ready.
+   of `IPSP1155` contract is ready!

 ```rust
 impl PSP1155Struct {